Orleans, Massachusetts: Transportation

 The town line between Eastham and Orleans is the site of the termini of Massachusetts Routes 6A and 28.
 The two routes join in the Orleans town center and end at a rotary with Route 6 at the Eastham town line.
 Massachusetts Route 39, which traces a portion of the Brewster town line, ends in the southern part of Orleans at Route 28.
 Other than two small non-outleted lanes, only Route 6 and Bridge Road pass northward into Eastham.
 Orleans has no rail or air service in town.
-The nearest regional air service can be reached in nearby Chatham, and the nearest national and international airport is Logan International Airport in Boston.
+Regional air service can be reached in nearby Hyannis, and the nearest national and international airport is Logan International Airport in Boston.
+The Cape Cod Regional Transit Authority operates buses on The Cape including one line with multiple stops in Orleans, connecting Orleans to Hyannis.

 Climate

 The town of Orleans has a mild summer Humid continental climate (Dfb).
-The plant hardiness zone is 7a with an average annual extreme minimum air temperature of 4.0 °F (−15.6 °C).
+The plant hardiness zone is 7a, with an average annual extreme minimum air temperature of 4.0 °F (−15.6 °C).
 The average seasonal (Nov.–Apr.) snowfall total is around 30 in (76 cm).
-The average snowiest month is February which corresponds to the annual peak in nor'easter activity.
+The average snowiest month is February, which corresponds to the annual peak in nor'easter activity.